Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Unfounded Fears

-After first putting on these Separatec boxer briefs, they didn’t look at long as I thought they would.
+After putting on these Separatec boxer briefs, they didn’t look as long as I thought.
 With an 8″ inseam, I expected these boxer briefs to cover up much of my leg.
-My collection includes a mixture of briefs, trunks, and boxer briefs, so I average towards the short styles.
-I also find shorter styles – especially trunks – to be the sexiest look.
+My collection includes a mixture of briefs, trunks, and boxer briefs, so I average toward the short styles.
+I also find shorter styles – especially trunks – the sexiest look.

 Yet, these Separatec boxer briefs looked great and weren’t “unsexy” as I had feared.
 Of course, trunks are still my favorites!

 Another fear I had was that these long-leg boxer briefs would stick out of the bottom of my shorts because I wear shorts that stay above the knee.
-However, as my shorts have a 9” inseam, that didn’t happen as these boxer briefs have an 8” inseam.
+However, as my shorts have a 9” inseam, that didn’t happen, as these boxer briefs have an 8” inseam.
 Additionally, these are boxer briefs, not compression shorts.
 When you sit down or bend your legs, this underwear will slide up your leg and move with you.
-Compression shorts don’t do that, as they are squeezing your legs and will stay in place.
+Compression shorts don’t do that; they squeeze your legs and will stay in place.

 If you are wearing shorts shorter than 9″ inseam, any long-leg boxer briefs may stick out of the legs of your shorts.
 For example, I would not wear any boxer briefs with 5″ shorts – go with briefs or trunks.
-With 7″ shorts, on the other hand, you can wear regular boxer briefs (up to 5-6″ inseam) and not have to worry.
+With 7″ shorts, you can wear regular boxer briefs (up to 5-6″ inseam) and not have to worry.

 This guy’s gray compression shorts are visibly sticking out from under his basketball shorts.